 This research report analyzes the digital camera industry, which does not include digital cameras in mobile phones and tablets.
-Growing popularity of social networking and the trend of sharing images over various platforms have led to the growth of the digital camera industry.
+The growing popularity of social networking and the trend of sharing images over various platforms have led to the growth of the digital camera industry.
 Services and applications such as photo editors including Adobe Photoshop have also aided in increasing demand for digital cameras.

-Key product segments analyzed and reported in this study include built-in lens cameras and interchangeable lens cameras, which are further segmented in to DSLR and non-reflex cameras.
+Key product segments analyzed and reported in this study include built-in lens cameras and interchangeable lens cameras, which are further segmented into DSLR and non-reflex cameras.
 Built-in lens camera demand is expected to remain sluggish over the next six years, with unit shipments estimated to reach 128 million units by 2020.
-Increasing smartphone penetration is expected to be a key challenge for this market, with consumers increasingly preferring smartphones over compact point & shoot cameras to benefit from enhanced features in single device.
-Also, internet connectivity offered by smartphones, enabling users to upload pictures on social networking sites has also had a significant impact on eroding market share for built-in lens cameras.
+Increasing smartphone penetration is expected to be a key challenge for this market, with consumers increasingly preferring smartphones over compact point & shoot cameras to benefit from enhanced features in a single device.
+Also, internet connectivity offered by smartphones, enabling users to upload pictures on social networking sites has had a significant impact on eroding market share for built-in lens cameras.

 Global Digital Camera Unit Shipments, by Product Segment, 2012

-The digital camera industry is highly consolidated, and is largely dominated by Japanese players.
+The digital camera industry is highly consolidated and is largely dominated by Japanese players.
 Key brands include Nikon, Canon, Samsung, Fujifilm, Sony, etc. Consumer feedback is increasingly playing a critical role in product development, with industry participants focusing on providing maximum features and benefits to consumers in a single device.
-This has resulted higher R&D investments across the market.
+This has resulted in higher R&D investments across the market.
 Brand reinforcement is another key competitive strategy employed through a glut of marketing and promotional activities.